 How To Choose The Curry Powder.

 If you are the sort of person that makes their own curry powders, fill your boots.
-I’ll not try to teach you something you do not know already, but go mild and be restrained with the fenugreek.
+I’ll not try to teach you something you do not know already.
+But go mild and hold back the urge to add fenugreek.

 If you are going to the store to buy a curry powder and you do not use it often, buy the smallest packet you can!